 on a single workstation up to a big domain forest.

-RunAsAdmin.exe is the grafical interface to install the service of RunAsRob and set the allowed directories into the registry path of RunAsRob.
+RunAsAdmin.exe is a grafical interface to install the service of RunAsRob and set the allowed directories into the registry path of RunAsRob.

 If a limited user start an application by a shortcut, created from RunAsAdmin, or drag an drop the application over RunasRob.exe,

-the RunAsRob Service check its registry setting, if this is an allowed application.
+the service of RunAsRob compare its registry setting, if this is an allowed application.

-If it is allowed, the service of RunAsRob start it as system account or as administrator, whichever logon option you set in RunAsAdmin interface.
+If it is allowed, the service of RunAsRob start it as system account or as administrator, whichever logon option you set in the RunAsAdmin interface.

-Default access permissions on microsoft systems avoid that a limite user manipulate registry settings or files in the default program path.
+Default access permissions on microsoft systems avoid that a limited user manipulate registry settings or files in the default program path.

 In collaboration with directory permissions, OUs or Group Policies, RunAsAdmin can be a versatile tool in a big domain.